-Three fundamental practices enable Plowshare Farm to offer an environment where those in need can thrive.
+Three fundamental practices enable Plowshare Farm to offer a truly inclusive environment where people with a diverse range of capabilities and challenges can thrive.

 A hallmark of who we are is that we live together and strive together to create an environment where we human beings can work through our issues and personal concerns to grow trusting, tolerant and open relationships.

-We, apprentices, residents, volunteers, coworkers and their families, live together and share our social, cultural and everyday life.
+We live together and share our social, cultural and everyday life.
 We do not have shift workers.
-Our extended family homes allow each person to develop a strong sense of belonging, and a community is built in which there isn’t a clear division between the dependent and the independent.
-Instead, a feeling of interdependence is fostered.
+Our extended family homes allow each person to develop a strong sense of belonging, and a community is built in which there isn't a clear division between people of varying capabilities.
+In addition to fostering personal independence and free choice for all, this approach builds a strong sense of interdependence where everyone knows that they are needed, that their contributions matter.
 All live and work side by side, day by day, each learning from the other.

 Plowshare Farm is committed to caring for the earth which supports us.
 It is our hope and intention that the land on which we live is more abundant and rich as a result of the time we have spent on it rather than depleted.
 We continuously strive toward increasing our sustainability and decreasing our consumption of natural resources.
 Toward these goals we grow our food organically (striving toward biodynamic production as well), heat our homes using sustainable methods (high efficiency wood furnaces using sustainably harvested wood and geo-thermal), use solar energy as much as possible, and repair/repurpose rather than purchase wherever possible.

 People usually long to feel that their daily striving produces something useful and contributes to the general good.
-People with special needs carry this same longing, and at Plowshare Farm that need is met through the simple yet significant, slower paced, rhythmic tasks our homesteading-like farm provides.
+Whether people have special needs or not, everyone carries this same longing, and at Plowshare Farm that need is met through the simple yet significant, slower paced, rhythmic activities and responsibilities of sustainable community-building.
 By caring for the land, creating much of our own food, and doing most building and maintenance projects, we perform meaningful work which is truly productive, of service to the community, and of genuine good to society.